Terms & Conditions

 11.2.
 Our aim is to provide a high-level of customer service and support.
 However we recognise that problems can occur and this Code of Practice outlines what we will do to put things right as quickly as possible.
 It is published on our website and you may request a hardcopy at any time.

 12.1.
-4G Internet is not liable whether in contract, tort (including negligence) or otherwise for the acts or omissions of other providers of telecommunications services of for the faults in or failures of their networks and equipment.
+NBL is not liable whether in contract, tort (including negligence) or otherwise for the acts or omissions of other providers of telecommunications services of for the faults in or failures of their networks and equipment.

 12.2.
-Subscriber agrees that 4G Internet has no control over the information that can be accessed by using the Service, and that BeyonDSL does not control the use to which Subscriber puts the Service or the nature of the information Subscriber is sending or receiving.
+Subscriber agrees that NBL has no control over the information that can be accessed by using the Service, and that NBL does not control the use to which Subscriber puts the Service or the nature of the information Subscriber is sending or receiving.
 Notwithstanding this, Subscriber should be aware of Section 13 below, dealing with Unacceptable Use.

 12.4.
 Subscriber also acknowledges that data transmitted via the Internet may be protected by third party rights, including inter alia, intellectual property rights and copyright.
 Subscriber is solely responsible for the data Subscriber consults and transfers via the Internet, and Subscriber may not transmit or request data that violates or may violate any third party's rights.